-The tide on the Virginia coast rises and falls about 1-3 feet, twice a day, at the NOAA reference stations.
-Development along the shoreline is based on those predicted tides, including potential high water and waves from floods that have a 1% chance of occurring each year (the "100-year flood") or from storm surges from major hurricanes.1
+The tide on the Virginia coast rises and falls about 1-3 feet twice a day at the NOAA reference stations.
+Development along the shoreline is based on those predicted tides, plus potential high water and waves from a flood that has a 1% chance of occurring each year (the "100-year flood") or from storm surges from major hurricanes.1

-In theory, however, an earthquake could generate a tsunami (formerly called a "tidal wave"), displacing water in the ocean and creating a sudden surge as much as 10-25 feet high on Virginia's eastern coastline.
-The risk of Virginia being affected is considered very low, because very few earthquakes occur near the passive margin of the eastern United States.
-No one paid much attention to the tsunami threat - until the disastrous tsunami in the Indian Ocean caused people to pay closer attention to the threat.
+In theory, a very rare event could generate a tsunami (formerly called a "tidal wave"), displacing water in the ocean and creating a sudden surge as much as 10-25 feet high on Virginia's eastern coastline.
+The risk of Virginia being affected by a tsunami is considered very low, but the disastrous December 2004 tsunami in the Indian Ocean caused people to pay closer attention to the threat.

 tsunami risk - especially low on the Virginia coast

 Source: National Oceanic and Atmospheric Administration (NOAA), National Geophysical Data Center - Natural Hazards Viewer

 Preparing for unexpected tsunamis would help prepare for storm surges associated with expected hurricanes.
 In addition, the risk to Norfolk is greater than zero.
 Tsunamis have struck the western edge of the Atlantic Ocean, north and south of Norfolk/Virginia Beach.

 It is possible that the meteor impact 65 million years ago, which created the Chicxulub crater and led to the extiction of the dinosaurs, triggered landslides on the continental shelf and tsunamis along the Virginia shoreline.3